-- The temperature will be set. - The temperature will be set and go to the next reservation setting. - Set the following using the same procedures.
+- The temperature will be set and go to the next reservation setting. - To continue further settings, repeat the procedure from STEP 2.

-10.Press "⊕ button" to complete the setting.
+10.Press "♠ button" to complete the setting.

 Point the remote controller toward the air conditioner and press the buttons to operate.
 The air conditioner will beep and the operation lamp will flash.